 Professor Foulkes’s first book Modern Bodies: Dance and American Modernism from Martha Graham to Alvin Ailey (2002) explores how gender, sexuality, race, and politics shaped the development of modern dance in the 1930s and ‘40s; her second book, To the City: Urban Photographs of the New Deal (2011), charts the spread of urbanization captured in photographs of the 1930s.
 She is also the editor of a journal volume on The Arts in Place (Journal of Social History, 2010) and co-editor with Aaron Shkuda of a section of essays on arts and urban development in the Journal of Urban History (2015).

-With Mark Larrimore, Professor Foulkes leads efforts to research the history of The New School and oversees a website devoted to exploring the unusual history and far reach of this institution.
+With Mark Larrimore, Professor Foulkes also researches and teaches about the history of The New School.
+They oversee a website devoted to exploring the unusual history and far reach of this institution.
 A 2014 exhibition, Offense + Dissent: Image, Conflict, Belonging, investigated three episodes when art roused protest at the New School.
 The exhibit brought forward the issues to today in fifty responses from faculty, students, and staff to an artwork or aspect of design that they encounter at the university every day that provokes them.

 Professor of History